jpjh/PQBR_PLASMIDS/docs/1_Assembly.md

 The long-read contigs that matched each plasmid were identified by BLASTing the ONT assemblies for each sample against the contigs assembled by Illumina.
-The long-read contigs were extracted, named, and placed in `./contigs` ready for polishing.
+The long-read contigs were extracted, named, and placed in `./contigs` for polishing.

 Some manual analysis was required for the following, possibly due to sequence loss, chromosome integration, multiple plasmids, or some